silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 - [Secure Network Connections](/manuals/cybersec/BoK/secure-network-connections) talks about the importance of web-security, certificates and an extension of law regulations regarding this subject.

+- [vpn](/manuals/cybersec/BoK/vpn) connections help make secure connections over the internet.
+Read more here.

 ## Attack the Network and Defend

 - One of the more common and more easily accessible network attack methods are [Network Sniffing and Spoofing](/manuals/cybersec/BoK/sniffing-and-spoofing).
 Read all about it here.

 ## Monitor and Detect
-[Network Intrusion Detection and Prevention](/manuals/cybersec/BoK/network-intrusion-detection-and-prevention) talks about monitoring networks or systems for malicious activity.
+- [Network Intrusion Detection and Prevention](/manuals/cybersec/BoK/network-intrusion-detection-and-prevention) talks about monitoring networks or systems for malicious activity.
 The most common classifications are network intrusion detection systems (NIDS) and host-based intrusion detection systems (HIDS).

-[IT Security Monitoring](/manuals/cybersec/BoK/security-monitoring) introduces the concepts of Security Monitoring.
+- [IT Security Monitoring](/manuals/cybersec/BoK/security-monitoring) introduces the concepts of Security Monitoring.

 <br />
 <br />